mikemel21/CIS-350-Term-Project/docs/software_requirements_specification.md

     * Buttons shall be big enough for people who are hard of sight to see.
     * Text shall be big enough to be readable but not so small its hard to read.
+    * Software shall take less than 5 seconds to open and load.
+    * Software shall work on every iPhone that supports iOS 14 and up.